 The Collective Who we are

-The Malonga Arts Collective (MAC) is a coalition of 10 nonprofit arts organizations and individual teaching artists with contractual agreements with the City of Oakland to reside and provide arts programming on the 2nd and 3rd Floors of the Malonga Casquelourd Center for the Arts in Oakland, California.
+The Malonga Arts Collective (MAC) is a coalition of 10 nonprofit arts organizations and individual teaching artists who have contractual agreements with the City of Oakland to reside and provide arts programming on the 2nd and 3rd Floors of the Malonga Casquelourd Center for the Arts in Oakland, California.

-The MAC envisions the Malonga Casquelourd Center for the Arts as a thriving and vibrant cultural hub at the intersections of arts, culture, community belonging, and activism.
+Consequently, MAC envisions the Malonga Casquelourd Center for the Arts as a thriving cultural hub at the intersection of the arts, culture, community belonging, and activism.

 AFRICAN QUEENS Dance Company